csbalotiya/Data-Structure-And-Algorithms/README.md

 # Algorithms
 An algorithm is an unambiguous specification of how to solve a class of problems.
 It is a set of rules that precisely define a sequence of operations.

  Algorithms by Topic
  Bit Manipulation -
  StringsSorting
  Linked Lists
  Trees
  Graphs

 Uncategorized
-   -Tower of Hanoi
+  - Tower of Hanoi
-  -Square Matrix Rotation - in-place algorithm
+  - Square Matrix Rotation
-  - Jump Game - backtracking, dynamic programming (top-down + bottom-up) and greedy examples
+  -  Jump Game
-  - Unique Paths - backtracking, dynamic programming and Pascal's Triangle based examples
+  - Unique Paths
-  - Rain Terraces - trapping rain water problem (dynamic programming and brute force versions)
-  - Recursive Staircase - count the number of ways to reach to the top
+  - Recursive Staircase
-  - Best Time To Buy Sell Stocks - divide and conquer and one-pass examples
+  - Best Time To Buy Sell Stocks
   - N-Queens Problem

 # Algorithms by Paradigm
- Brute Force
+ - Brute Force
- Greedy
+ - Greedy
- Divide and Conquer
+ - Divide and Conquer
- Dynamic Programming
+ - Dynamic Programming
- Backtracking
+ - Backtracking
- Branch & Bound
+ - Branch & Bound

  ![image](https://user-images.githubusercontent.com/74857569/120195743-bf67a880-c23c-11eb-8af8-1db8c0db9868.png)